GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 • Revenue impact: SQLs, pipeline value, win rate, net revenue retention.

-Deeper dive: Go‑to‑Market Metrics That Matter and our GTM Strategy & Execution overview.
+Deeper dive: Our SDR as a Service and GTM Strategy & Execution overview.

 Next steps and resources